 We get lost in these thoughts, and we build a story around them - we make them our identity:

 Our thoughts come at us non-stop.
 If we don't become aware of what is going on in our minds, the suffering caused by the second arrow will be constant and pervasive.

 But, with meditation and mindfulness, we can see thoughts for what they are: not permanent.

 We can observe them as they come and go, like clouds in the sky.
-We can watch the emotions they create arise, and then - by NOT becoming attached to them - we can watch them subside.
-As we develop this awareness, we find that we don't become as upset/angry/defensive as we once did.
+We can watch the emotions they create arise, and subside; we learn not to get caught up in (or attached to) them.
+As we develop awareness, we find that we don't become as upset/angry/defensive as we once did.
 We find that we react less and less to the stories and dialogue that the mind produces.

-- A complete index of our blog posts and published articles
+You can find a complete index of our blog posts and published articles here.

 And, if you found this post helpful, please click the "Like" and/or Tweet buttons below: